Dawson Valley (Theodore) railway line: Southwest extension

 The discovery of coal in the Dawson Valley in 1900 generated interest in extending the line from Mount Morgan.
 Parliament approved a south-west extension in late 1909 to take the line as far as Baralaba.
 It opened in three stages.
 Terminating at Wowan, the first stage opened on 16 October 1912 and en route sidings appeared at Talban, Kenbula, Ulogie, Muranu, Walmul, Konara, Gelobera, Wura, Dululu and Littles Crossing.
 The second stage took the line via Buneru, Cooneel and Muruguran to Rannes and opened on 2 February 1915.
-The third stage opened on 30 July 1917 and terminated at Baralaba after passing through Kokotungo and Kalewa.
+The third stage from Rannes opened on 30 July 1917 and terminated at Baralaba after passing through Kokotungo and Kalewa.

 The Callide Valley line junctioned at Rannes when it opened in 1924.

 The transport of coal to Mount Morgan and for the Railways Department was a major contributor to the extended service.

 The proposed Dawson Valley Irrigation Scheme was to open up agricultural land for close settlement along the Dawson River and was expected to create 5 irrigation zones with 5000 farms and a total population of 50,000 on its farms and towns.
 The first of these irrigation zone towns was to be Theodore.
 This prompted approval of a 95 km extension further south from Baralaba along the Dawson Valley in 1922.
 It was completed in two stages – via Harcourt, Mungi, Moura and Gibihi terminating at Nipan on 21 June 1926, and then via Willawa terminating at Theodore (previously called Castle Creek) on 7 May 1927.
 In its original conception, the line was to be subsequently extended from Theodore to Delusion Creek in Isla to support the Isla irrigation zone.
 However, the Nathan Dam, the centrepiece of the Dawson Valley Irrigation Scheme, was never built, and the extension to Delusion Creek was never required.

 The service to Theodore was laborious.
 A mixed train arrived at 4.30am twice a week and departed at 7.30am.
 The journey to Mount Morgan took almost 8 hours.
 A weekly rail motor service introduced in 1952 reduced the journey to Rockhampton to some 6 ½ hours.